 There will be opportunities to take part in a virtual rocket launch, to enjoy the view from a space station in real time and examine satellite photos, to learn about the number, speed, and altitude of satellites circling the Earth and find out why they do not fall back down.
 Let a quote from the astronaut Jean-François Clervoy serve as the best encouragement to come see the exhibition: “The sight of the Earth from space brings one to tears, the planet is incredibly impressive, gorgeous.
 At the same time, when looking at it, I realize how fragile human existence on Earth is.”
 Entry is free of charge.

-From 5 November 2015 in the Heavens of Copernicus Planetarium
+The Heavens of Copernicus Planetarium